Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 Alibaba’s management expressed confidence in achieving a return to double-digit revenue growth in the second half of 2025, driven by continued investment in cloud technology and artificial intelligence.
 The company’s strategic focus on innovation and digital transformation provides a firm foundation for further expansion.

-Alibaba Group Holding Limited June quarter 2025 results
+Alibaba Group Holding Limited June 2025 financial results

-On 29 August 2025, Alibaba Group Holding Limited published its results for the June quarter 2025, ended 30 June.
+On 29 August 2025, Alibaba Group Holding Limited published its financial results for the quarter ended 30 June.
 Key figures are as follows:

 • Revenue: 34.57 billion USD (+2%)